Dr. James Henderson

 Typhoid Vaccine

 Typhoid fever is another food and waterborne disease present in Guatemala.
-This vaccine is especially important if you plan to visit rural areas, eat street food, or stay with local families.
-Typhoid is a critical component of your Guatemala travel shots regimen.
+Especially important if you plan to visit rural areas or eat street food.

 Vaccine Options: